 Nembrotha aurea have an elongated shape and a dark green colour with a longitudinally wrinkled skin.
 There are a large number of pustules with black spots on them .
 These are speculated to be glands which release toxic substances.
 They are spaced more closely around the rhinopores possibly to provide more protection in that area.
-The rhinopores are green with black branches on them.
+The rhinopores are green with black branches on them and the gills are similarly colored.
 They grow up to 60 mm in length but most are smaller in the 40 mm range.

 IN THE WILD